 Tom brings a thorough and detailed analysis of the law to all his cases which he couples with a subtly persuasive and very effective style.

 Member of Grays Inn

 Level 3 CPS Panel Advocate

-Tom joined Chambers in September 2020, upon successful completion of his pupillage at 1HP.
-He prosecutes and defends in a variety of matters in both the Crown and Magistrates’ Courts.
+Tom prosecutes and defends in a variety of matters in the Crown Court, including firearms offences, sexual offences, fraud, and violence.

 Prior to the Bar, Tom worked as an editorial assistant at CrimeLine and a legal editor at the National Archives.
 These experiences provided Tom with different perspectives on the law which he incorporates into his present work.

 Outside of the law, Tom enjoys literature, cinema, and sport.